wumm-project/Leipzig-Seminar/2019-07-11/TRIZ-Summit.md

 * Wieso spielt TRIZ in der Praxis eine so geringe Rolle?
 * Wo sind die Patente, die mit TRIZ gemacht wurden (und nicht nur durch TRIZ im Nachhinein erklärt werden)?
-* "The righter wo do the the wrong things, the wronger we become."
+* "The righter we do the the wrong things, the wronger we become."
 * "If you ask the wrong question, it doen't matter how good your answer will be."
 * "Efficiency is doing things right, effectiveness is doing right things."